priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Deployment & DevOps

 ### Docker
+**One-liner**: Package apps with all dependencies in portable containers - runs anywhere consistently.
+**Concept**: Containerization platform that packages applications with their dependencies into portable, lightweight containers.
 **Analogy**: Like a shipping container - packages your app with everything it needs to run anywhere.
 ```dockerfile
 # Dockerfile